 PhD Student Groups

-Student groups at NYU School of Medicine’s Sackler Institute of Graduate Biomedical Sciences provide an opportunity for students to work with their peers outside of the lab and to get to know fellow students with similar interests.
+Student groups at NYU Grossman School of Medicine’s Sackler Institute of Graduate Biomedical Sciences provide an opportunity for students to work with their peers outside of the lab and to get to know fellow students with similar interests.
 Joining a student group is also an excellent way to network.

 - Sackler Student Council

-- Sackler Diversity Initiative
+- Student Diversity Initiative

-- NYU are Women in STEM
+- NYU Are Women in STEM

-- Sackler LGBTA
+- Sackler LGBTQ+

 - BioTech Club

 - Black Student Association

 - Chinese Students and Scholars Association